Kirkwall: History

+After Union with England it combined with other towns to form the Northern Burghs, sending a single MP to Parliament.
+In 1918, the Parliamentary Burgh of Kirkwall merged into Orkney and Shetland.

+Earth houses

 On the western edge of the town, surrounded by Hatston Industrial Estate, there is a prehistoric monument, known as the "Grain Earth House" (see Historic Scotland).
 It is a short, low, stone-walled passage, deep underground, leading to a small pillared chamber.

 This kind of earth house (or "souterrain") is characteristic of the Northern Isles (although the Grain Earth House is unusually deep below ground).
 It was originally connected to a surface dwelling, which has since disappeared.
 The purpose of these Iron Age structures remains unknown.
 Further west, towards Grimbister, there is a similar structure, known as Rennibister Earth House.

 Governance

 Kirkwall is the administrative centre of Orkney, and the site of the headquarters of both Orkney Islands Council and NHS Orkney.

-From 1708 to 1918, Kirkwall was a parliamentary burgh, and was combined with Dingwall, Dornoch, Tain and Wick to form the Northern Burghs constituency of the House of Commons of the Parliament of Great Britain (1708–1801) and then of the Parliament of the United Kingdom (1801–1918).
-(Cromarty was added to this constituency in 1832.)
-The constituency was a district of burghs known as the Tain Burghs until 1832, and then as the Wick Burghs.
-It was represented by one Member of Parliament (MP) until 1918, when the constituency was abolished and Kirkwall was merged politically into the county constituency of Orkney and Shetland.
-Although sometimes referred to as "The City and Royal Burgh of Kirkwall", Kirkwall is not technically a city.
-(See city status in the United Kingdom.)

-In the 1784–85 term, the well-known outspoken Liberal Charles James Fox represented Tain in the British Parliament.
-His political opponents fiercely objected to his having been elected from his usual constituency, Westminster; the unlikely resolution of this dispute was that Fox was made a burgess of Kirkwall.
+Although sometimes referred to as "The City and Royal Burgh of Kirkwall" Kirkwall is not technically a city.